amir168/MiNOVA/README.md

 ## Installaton / Configuration ##

-Make sure node is installed, then just launch `node app` in the directory.
-Running on startup *as administrator* is recommended in order for the overclocking to properly apply.
+The default mining configuration is for GTX 1060 GPUs.

-Please modify the configuration file to your liking.
+Modify the configuration file to your liking.
 At the very minimum, the `path` should be modified with your wallet information.

-The default mining configuration is for a GTX 1060.

-`node app` to start the application.
+Adding this application to your startup is recommended.
+If you do so, **make sure it is ran as administrator and is launched from its own directory!**

 ##### Configuration is as follows: #####
 - `theshold`: Threshold in utilization percent to consider a GPU *idle*.